 Go slow for those below

-With school holidays in full swing, DES is expecting to see an increased amount of traffic on our waterways and is encouraging boaties to reduce their speed in estuaries, sandy straits, shallow inshore areas and reef flats, and avoid shallow seagrass meadows if possible.
+Rangers are expecting to see an increased amount of traffic on our waterways over the Christmas holidays and are urging boaties to reduce their speed in estuaries, sandy straits, shallow inshore areas and reef flats, and to avoid shallow seagrass meadows if possible.

-Skippers travelling through “go slow” areas must operate their boats ‘off the plane’, and cannot operate boats in a manner or at a speed that would reasonably be expected to result in striking a turtle or dugong.
+Skippers travelling through ‘go slow’ areas must operate their boats ‘off the plane’, and must not operate boats in a manner or at a speed that would reasonably be expected to result in striking a turtle or dugong.

-QPWS rangers regularly patrol Go Slow areas and boaties doing the wrong thing in a go-slow area can receive an on-the-spot fine of $533.
+Rangers regularly patrol Go Slow areas and boaties doing the wrong thing in a Go Slow area can receive an on-the-spot fine of $533.

 Anyone who comes across injured, stranded or dead marine wildlife should report it by calling 1300 130 372.

-There are designated go-slow areas in some marine parks – details are in the marine parks visitor guides and zoning plans available on the Queensland Government website.
+There are designated Go Slow areas in some marine parks – details are in the marine parks visitor guides and zoning plans on the DES website.

 Examples of permanent go-slow areas include Double Island Point in Great Sandy Marine Park, and Amity Banks in Moreton Bay Marine Park.